-Apple has a lofty new goal: it’s working on a “closed-loop supply chain” so it could stop mining the earth altogether and make its products from 100 percent renewable or recycled materials, including aluminum, copper, tin and tungsten.
+Apple's 2017 Environmental Responsibility Report, covering fiscal year 2016, states that the company will establish a “closed-loop supply chain” and stop mining the earth altogether in order to make its products from 100 percent renewable or recycled materials, including aluminum, copper, tin and tungsten.

 In addition to a nicely done environment-focused video posted yesterday, in which Apple boasts how its data centers run on 100 percent renewable energy, the Cupertino firm this morning released another Earth Day focused television ad on its YouTube channel, this one promoting recycling.